 Benefits of Leasing a Vehicle

-There are a lot of benefits of leasing new or used fleet vehicles, just as there are with purchasing vehicles.
-The benefits of leasing may outweigh ownership for fleets, considering it’s the more popular choice for fleets of all sizes.
-Here are some of the benefits you should be aware of:
+There are many benefits of leasing new or used fleet vehicles, just as there are benefits to purchasing vehicles.
+Leasing benefits may outweigh ownership for some fleets, and it’s a popular choice for fleets of all sizes.
+Here are some considerations you should be aware of:

 Fleets enjoy the relief of several tax benefits, such as mileage and fuel deductions.
-But fleets can also take advantage of other vehicle-related expenses, such as repairs and leasing costs.
-Of course, the company must prove they’ve used this vehicle for business at least 50% of the time, but it’s a major advantage regardless.
+But they can also take advantage of other vehicle-related expenses, such as repairs and leasing costs.
+The company must prove they’ve used this vehicle for business at least 50% of the time to qualify for this advantage.

 Vehicle loans are expensive, but leases tend to be more affordable.
-If you’re just starting your fleet business, a lease is a good way to save money until you increase your capital.
-For more established fleets leasing is a good option for staying on budget.
+If you’re just starting a fleet business, a lease may allow you to save money until you increase your capital.
+For more established fleets, leasing can be a good option for staying on budget when times are lean.

-When you purchase a vehicle, you’re locked into that vehicle for at least four years.
-Most fleets will keep the vehicles even longer because they have too much negative equity to upgrade sooner.
-This means that you’re not reaping the benefits of an upgraded fleet.
-You will not get greater fuel efficiency or safety features as quickly.
-However, with a lease, you can simply switch to a newer model.
+When they purchase a vehicle, most fleets will keep it longer than a typical lease term because they have too much negative equity to upgrade sooner.
+Keeping your vehicles beyond their reasonable life cycles means that you can’t reap the benefits of an upgraded fleet.
+Fuel efficiency will decline, and you’ll miss out on the latest safety features.
+On the other hand, with a lease, you can simply switch to a newer model.

 Along the same lines as upgrade potential, owned vehicles are more likely to remain in your arsenal long term.
-This is a benefit for many companies, but for fleets that use their vehicles often, this isn’t ideal.
-You want your vehicles to run at maximum efficiency.
-But after 3-4 years on the road, these vehicles begin to lose their efficiency and could need more vehicle maintenance.
-Leasing a vehicle takes care of this issue by cycling out your old vehicles with new ones.
+This is a benefit for many companies, but this isn’t ideal for fleets that use their vehicles constantly.
+You want your vehicles to run at maximum efficiency, but after three or four years on the road, they begin to lose efficiency and need more vehicle maintenance.
+Leasing a vehicle takes care of this issue by replacing old vehicles with new ones.

-There are plenty of benefits to buying a fleet vehicle, but the benefits of leasing often outweigh ownership.
-For fleets that use their vehicles throughout the week, experience high wear and tear, and shorter vehicle lifecycles, leasing may be the right choice.
-Learn more about leasing fleet vehicles and how telematics can help your fleet save even more money, visit Azuga.
+There are plenty of benefits to buying a fleet vehicle, but leasing benefits may outweigh ownership, depending on your fleet’s unique needs.
+For fleets that experience high wear and tear and shorter vehicle lifecycles, leasing may be the right choice.
+To learn more about leasing fleet vehicles and how telematics can help your fleet save even more money, visit Azuga.